But painting furniture is at the tippy top of that list.

 So well that it outlasted the marriage…..bah Dum Dum….I’ll be here all week.

-They got it at a custom oak furniture store so it goes to show that you get what you pay for when it comes to furniture.
-This might have cost a lot more than an Ikea table but I guarantee the Ikea table is not going on 17 years of use.
-I can pretty much guarantee nothing at Ikea is going to get 17 years of use.
+They got it at a custom oak furniture store, so it goes to show that you get what you pay for with furniture.
+This might have cost a lot more than an Ikea table, but I guarantee the Ikea table is not going on 17 years of use.
+I can guarantee nothing at Ikea is going to get 17 years of use.

-I held on to this table for all these years because of the sentimental value of love my parents had for me when they bought it in the first place.
+I held on to this table for all these years because of the sentimental value of love my parents had for me when they bought it.
 Plus, I had a lot of memories associated with it.

 This was the dining room table in my first apartment.

 Then it was a dinner table at my brother- and sister-in-law’s home after I moved into the tiniest house on the planet.

 And it was our kitchen table at the home we live in now.

 I have done hours and hours of college homework on this table.